avanzosc/odoo-addons/fix_price_project/README.rst

 * New object for invoice marks.
 It will shown on projects page Invoicing Marks.

-* A task can be invoiced, if task is ended and has any invoice mark.
+* A task can be invoiced, if the task is ended and has any invoice mark.

 Credits